nextstrain/readthedocs-cli/README.rst

 *A work in progress.*

-Made to sync RTD project redirects from an authoritative YAML file kept in version control.
+Made to sync RTD project redirects and maintainers from authoritative files kept in version control.
 May never do anything else!

 Synopsis